 Imagine a 20-mile scenic road winding through charming villages, climbing lush hills, and revealing breathtaking views of white sand beaches and turquoise lagoons.
 Surfing enthusiasts flock to the legendary Avamoa Pass for epic waves, while outrigger canoe champions train here for the world-famous Hawaiki Nui Va’a race.

 Huahine isn’t about crowds, it’s about connection.
 Connect with the friendly locals, connect with nature’s beauty, and connect with the relaxed island pace that will have you ditching your watch and embracing the true meaning of “island time.”
-So, skip the over-touristed spots and discover the magic (and serenity) of Huahine – a hidden gem in the Islands of Tahiti waiting to be explored.

 Bora Bora – the undisputed heavyweight champion of beauty when it comes to the Islands of Tahiti.
 This tiny island boasts a turquoise lagoon so unreal it looks like someone cranked the saturation filter to “extreme.”

 Skip the jewelry store – Rangiroa, the world’s second-largest atoll, looks like a nature-made necklace sparkling across the turquoise and lapis blue lagoon in the Islands of Tahiti.
-This one-hour flight from Tahiti takes you to an underwater paradise with visibility that would make a superhero jealous (over 150 feet!).
+This one-hour flight from Tahiti island takes you to an underwater paradise with visibility that would make a superhero jealous (over 150 feet!).

 The famous Tiputa Pass is a feeding frenzy for sharks (grey, black-tip, white-tip – you name it!), making it one of the world’s greatest shark dives.
 Grab your snorkel and witness schools of dolphins frolicking in the crystal-clear waters.

 Kia Ora Sauvage, a luxurious eco-lodge accessible by a two-hour boat ride, offers the ultimate escape – spectacular scenery, complete solitude, and (wait for it) no electricity!
-So, ditch the crowds and embrace the serenity of Rangiroa, a true gem in the Islands of Tahiti crown.

-The Marquesas: Islands of Tahiti’s Wild Side
+6. The Marquesas: Islands of Tahiti’s Wild Side

-Islands of Tahiti who?
 The Marquesas archipelago throws out the rulebook.
 Forget crystal-clear lagoons – here, it’s all about dramatic landscapes, 1,100-foot waterfalls cascading through dense jungles, and cliffs that wouldn’t look out of place in a pirate movie.

 This remote island group, a 3.5-hour flight (or a more adventurous cargo ship voyage) from Tahiti, is where Herman Melville found inspiration for Moby Dick, Paul Gauguin sought artistic refuge, and countless authors tried (and probably failed) to capture the raw beauty of the place.

 Think small guesthouses nestled amidst the untamed wilderness – this ain’t your typical Islands of Tahiti resort experience.
-The Marquesas are for those who crave a truly authentic Polynesian adventure, off the beaten path and bursting with rugged charm.
+The Marquesas are for those who crave a truly authentic French Polynesian islands adventure, off the beaten path and bursting with rugged charm.

 Islands of Tahiti aren’t all about overwater bungalows (although, those are pretty amazing too).
 Raiatea and Tahaa, two islands encircled by the same reef, offer something entirely different.